 What Happens During The Test?

 The test is normally more frightening looking than it really is.
 Females, not having to see the swab being taken, are uncomfortable with someone looking at their intimate areas, and males, especially those that experience a burning or itching sensation can find that the swab taking does hurt- occasionally a lot.
 This discourages many people from getting swabs done.
-However, this can be a way to insure that the test is accurate.
+However, this can be a way to ensure that the test is accurate.
 The tests that can use a cheek swab are not normally considered as bad as genital swabs.
-A few confirmation tests may require throat swabs, similar to the ones used in testing from strep throat.
+A few confirmation tests may require throat swabs, similar to the ones used in testing for strep throat.

 The swab is then sent to the lab, and the fluids placed into a petri dish that will allow any infections to grow in a controlled area.
 Like blood, swabs are labeled with a coded identifier, and these are the only way they are known in the lab.
 These numbers are also used to identify the dishes, and to determine which doctor gets the results when the testing is finished.

 Why Is Both A Test And An Exam Needed?

 With the swab taken, the doctor can look at any fluids leaking from sores, or other symptoms.
 For at-home tests, you may not have any symptoms, so you simply can wait – without sex with a partner – until the test results come back.
 This is a great time to explore other areas of your relationship, and if you use 'toys', spend some time cleaning them with a special fluid designed to be both effective at removing any traces of bacteria and viruses, as well as protecting the finish on them.